 Despite his efforts, "Old Folks at Home" remained associated with minstrelsy for many years.
 The song was often performed in minstrel shows, further solidifying its connection to this problematic genre.
 This association has led to ongoing debates about the song's legacy and its place in American culture.
 Some argue that the song's sentimental value and enduring popularity outweigh its problematic origins, while others contend that its association with minstrelsy renders it inherently racist and offensive.

 The essential concepts underlying "Old Folks at Home" include nostalgia, sentimentality, and the romanticization of the past.
-The song taps into a universal human desire to return to a simpler, more idyllic time, free from the complexities and challenges of modern life.
+Plus, the song taps into a universal human desire to return to a simpler, more idyllic time, free from the complexities and challenges of modern life.
 This desire is often fueled by a romanticized vision of the past, one that overlooks the harsh realities and inequalities that existed in those times.
 In the case of "Old Folks at Home," the song's romanticized depiction of the antebellum South glosses over the brutal realities of slavery and the suffering of enslaved people.

 Trends and Latest Developments

 In recent years, there has been a growing awareness of the problematic aspects of "Old Folks at Home" and its association with minstrelsy.
-This has led to discussions about the song's place in American culture and whether it should continue to be performed and celebrated.
+This leads to this has led to discussions about the song's place in American culture and whether it should continue to be performed and celebrated.
 Many schools and institutions have stopped using the song, or have chosen to present it with historical context and critical analysis.

 Data suggests that while the song remains familiar to many Americans, its popularity has declined in recent years, particularly among younger generations.
 This is likely due to increased awareness of its problematic history and the availability of alternative songs that better reflect contemporary values and sensibilities.